i0brendan0/pokeyttrium/README.md

 ### New Features

+    - HMs are no longer available.
+They are replaced with items that function the same.
+        - Waterfall doesn't have an item but will be useable after an event unlocks it.
+        - NPCs will allow you to fly from place to place if you don't have a Pokemon that knows fly.
     - The unused ability Cacophony has been re-added as an alternative to Punk Rocker.
 (Potentially remove)
         - Pokemon with Cacophony do 1.5x damage with sound-based moves.
         - Pokemon with Cacophony will get a 10% boost to accuracy with sound-based moves.